 So what kind of things would you like to see in Shibuya?

 • The 109 Building: chock full of boutiques dealing in miniskirts, patterned stockings, and All Things Young, Japanese & Female.

-• Men’s 109: used to be home to all the great brands that guys who work in host clubs love, but the Vanquish store is all that’s left after the remodel.
-We can still stop at the Hoshino Cafe on the second floor for the Godzilla of Pancakes.
+• Magnet by 109: This used to be home to all the great brands that guys who work in host clubs love, but the Vanquish store is all that’s left after the remodel.
+We can still stop at the Hoshino Cafe on the second floor, though, for the Godzilla of Pancakes.

 Tokyu Hands: This is a must-see.
 It’s six floors of everything, including: beer brewing labware, face-shrinking masks, obscure Japanese kitchen tools, snake venom facial treatments, electronic chanting monks, extreme manscaping products, and more!
 We’ll start at the top and spiral down.

 Don Kihote: A racier and cheaper version of Loft and Tokyu Hands, Don Kihote serves up wacky surprises around every corner.
-It’s the go-to store for cheap costumes, pillows that look like boobs, fake eyelashes, cheap electronics, and strange sandwiches.
+It’s the go-to store for ultrastrange costumes, eyelid glue and fake eyelashes, cheap electronics, and strange sandwiches.

 Hikarie: The 6th and 7th floors of this highrise mall next to Shibuya Station are filled with all kinds of restaurants, including one that serves beer slushies in the summertime.

-Now that we’re revived, maybe a little skatin’?
+Now that we’re all shopped out, maybe a little skate chilling is in order?
 There’s a great skate park up next to the train tracks by the station.
 Miyashita Park has a highly amusing set of rules, but it’s an awesome park and it only costs ¥200 an hour to skate there.

 Most stores open at 10:00 am